Gratheon/website/about/products/robotic_beehive/robotic_beehive.md

 - uploading inspection result to the [web app](../web_app/web_app.md)
 - transported on wheels, you can use it to inspect different hives

-This device does not fully automate beehive inspection, but it does assist beekeeper to be more

 `status`: [TRL 2](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/technology-readiness-levels/)

 <div style={{width:300}}>